-This Louisiana Seafood Gumbo recipe is one of our family favorites.
+This Seafood Gumbo recipe is one of our family favorites.
 If the boys have been out and caught some blue crabs (but not enough for a crab boil) this is my go-to recipe.
-The Louisiana Seafood Gumbo dish is so delicious, it's perfect comfort food on a cold day!
+Seafood Gumbo is so delicious, it's perfect comfort food on a cold day!

 Gumbo is a soup popular to Louisiana and is the official state cuisine!
 What makes this recipe historical to the New Orleans Seafood Gumbo variation is my use of a Roux as the thickening agent.
 When this isn't used, Okra or Gumbo Filé is used.
 I like to use the seafood gumbo roux method but have the Filé handy for if you want your gumbo thicker.

 Listed as follows:

 - 1 x Cup Flour

 - 1 x Cup chopped Green Bell Pepper